 History of Kombucha - part 3

-This is the last part in this series & it will cover the time from around 1995 till present.
+This is the last part, of this series, and it will cover the time period from around 1995 till present.

-From a home brewed drink, Kombucha became a hippie rebel, with the image of a cool & healthier soda alternative.
+From a home-brewed drink, Kombucha became a hippie rebel, with the image of a cool and a healthier soda alternative.
 A drink for newer generations that were looking exactly for something like this.

 Although, I set up the initial starting date for this time period as 1995, there were some other events that happened a bit earlier, and they led to this date, so I will also cover them here.

-The title of this article was: "A Magic Mushroom or a Toxic Fad" (1*) & it started with the following sentence:
+The title of this article was: "A Magic Mushroom or a Toxic Fad", and it started with the following sentence:

 "In cupboards and closets across the country, Kombucha mushrooms are floating in bowls of sugared tea and saturating a growing number of homes with the smell of vinegar and the hope for restored vigor."